riaanpieterse81/ClaudeToGo/README.md

 ## 📊 Event Logging

-Events are logged in JSON format to `claude-events.log` (or your configured log file):
+Events are logged in JSON format to `claude-events.jsonl` (or your configured log file):

 ```json
 {